joeys7585/ATSResume_Gemini/README.md

 - [ ] Export enhanced resume as `.docx`
 - [ ] Support for `.pdf` resumes
 - [ ] Downloadable feedback/report
-- [ ] Deploy to Streamlit Cloud or Render

 ---